TL-System/plato/docs/running.md

 After the job is done, use `exit` at the command to relinquish the job allocation.

-**Note:** On Compute Canada, if there are issues in the code that prevented it from running to completion, the two most possible reasons are:
+**Note:** On Digital Research Alliance of Canada, if there are issues in the code that prevented it from running to completion, the two most possible reasons are:

 If runtime exceptions occur that prevent a federated learning session from running to completion, the potential issues could be: